Things: A Story of the Sixties

-Things (French Les Choses) is a 1965 novel by Georges Perec, his first.
+Things: A Story of the Sixties (Les Choses: Une histoire des années soixante) is a 1965 novel by Georges Perec, his first.

 The novel met with popular and critical success and won the Prix Renaudot in 1965.

 Publication history

+It was first published in French as Les Choses : Une histoire des années soixante in September 1965 by Éditions Julliard in the "Lettres nouvelles" series directed by Maurice Nadeau.

+In 1968, the first English translation by Helen Lane was published by Grove Press under the title Les Choses: A Story of the Sixties.

-An authoritative English translation was published in a shared volume with A Man Asleep.
+It was translated again in 1990 by David Bellos and published by Collins Harvill in the United Kingdom and David R. Godine in the United States, both editions in a shared volume with A Man Asleep.

-Recent French paperback editions, and the English translation, bear the subtitle A Story of the Sixties (fr.
-Une histoire des années soixante), though the original French edition did not.

 Themes and structure

 The characters in the novel do not hold as much textual importance as the things (les choses) meticulously described throughout, which are the subject of frequent digressions even in passages focusing on the main characters; no line of dialogue appears until the epilogue.
 The grammatical tense used by the author progresses from the conditional to the present to the future over the course of the novel.
 Perec's use of the conditional tense plunges the reader into the dreams of the characters in the novel, most of which focus on their material desires, including residences, furniture, and fashionable clothing.
 The first chapter consists entirely of a description of a desirable apartment and its furnishings, opening with: "L'œil, d'abord, glisserait sur la moquette grise d'un long corridor, haut et étroit [The eye, at first, would glide over the grey carpet of a long hallway, tall and narrow]."

 The main characters are a young couple, the mononymous Jerôme and Sylvie, whose names are first mentioned in the second chapter.
 The focus on an inseparable couple, rather than a single character, can be seen as a device by which Perec avoids creating any distinct personalities independent of their surroundings.